 - Left heart catheterization: Your doctor inserts a small tube into an artery in your leg or arm and it passes through to your heart.
 A special dye that can reveal blocked arteries is injected into the tube.
 X-rays of your heart show blockages.

 - Right heart catheterization: Your doctor inserts a small tube into a vein in your leg, arm or neck and passes it to your heart.
 The catheter measures pressure in different chambers of your heart and pulmonary artery.
 These pressures show how fluid accumulation.
 That information can be used to calculate how much blood your heart is pumping with every beat.

 - Chest X-rays and MRI: These tests take pictures of the inside your chest.
 They can show whether your heart is enlarged or damaged.
 They can also show if you have extra fluid in your lungs.
-An MRI is detailed and can reveal the causes of your heart failure.
+An MRI can reveal the causes of your heart failure.